 Although Breckenridge has long been a favorite mountain of mine, it also happens to be located nearby to some of the other top ski resorts in the world such as Vail, Beaver Creek, Arapahoe Basin and Copper.

 This means you will want a car to cruise over to the other mountains!
 On my most recent trip, I rented an Escalade from Advantage Rent-A-Car at the Denver Airport.
 I had great luck with Advantage’s quick & easy check-in and the Escalade was amazing.
 It was the perfect choice for a ski trip as it easily fit ski gear for myself and all my friends to drive to Arapahoe Basin from Breckenridge.
-The team at Advantage Rent-A-Car was extremely friendly and it was one of the easiest and most enjoyable car rental experiences I have had!

 What to Do